The two out of three property in ind-categories and a convenient model category of spaces: Quasi model categories

-We now prove the following generalization of Ken Brown’s Lemma: \begin{lem}\ \begin{enumerate} \item Let $\cC$ be a left model category and let $\cD$ be a right relative category.
-Suppose $F:\cC\to\cD$ is a functor which takes trivial cofibrations between cofibrant objects to weak equivalences.
-Then $F$ takes all weak equivalences between cofibrant objects to weak equivalences. \item Let $\cD$ be a right model category and let $\cC$ be a left relative category.
+We first prove the following generalization of Ken Brown’s Lemma: \begin{lem}\ Let $\cD$ be a quasi model category and let $\cC$ be a relative category.
 Suppose $G:\cD\to\cC$ is a functor which takes trivial fibrations between fibrant objects to weak equivalences.
-Then $G$ takes all weak equivalences between fibrant objects to weak equivalences. \end{enumerate} \end{lem}
+Then $G$ takes all weak equivalences between fibrant objects to weak equivalences. \end{lem}